Fed's Harker sees 'at most' one rate hike in 2019

 Another concern, he said, was that sagging business confidence could weigh on investment.

+Asked if he thought an interest rate cut could be the next move by the Fed as many investors expect, Harker said he doesn’t expect any rate cuts this year or next year.

+A rate cut would signal “a fundamental problem in the economy that at this point I just don’t see,” Harker said.

-A concern for the long-term economic outlook, he said, was that a decades-long trend in low interest rates could be weighing on business dynamism.
+One concern for the long-term economic outlook, Harker said, was that a decades-long trend in low interest rates could be weighing on business dynamism.

 Reporting by Jason Lange in Washington; Editing by Andrea Ricci